mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/ar.md

 {:id="ConeNode.BottomRadiusInCentimeters" .number} *BottomRadiusInCentimeters*
 : This defines the radius of the bottom of the ConeNode.
 A value of zero causes the cone to meet at a point at the bottom.
 Values less than zero will be treated as their absolute value.
 If the BottomRadius is set to zero and this is set to zero, the ConeNode will not be shown.

+{:id="ConeNode.EnablePhysics" .boolean} *EnablePhysics*
+: If the property is set to true, physics apply

 {:id="ConeNode.FillColor" .color} *FillColor*
 : The color of the node.
 If the Texture is set, the color is not shown.